Cotalker/documentation/docs/products/workflows/preventive_plans/surveys-plan-runner.md

 <span className="hero__title">Plan Runner</span>

 With this form, execute all active preventive maintenance plans.
+Once the plan is executed, when value or time-based triggers are set off, [work orders](/docs/products/workflows/work_orders/related-product/pm/overview_intro) will be automatically created.

 <div className="alert alert--primary">